-Together with the Department of Agriculture and Food Western Australia, the Australian Fertiliser Services Association assisted the lime industry to develop the Agricultural Lime Industry Code of Practice.
+Together with the Department of Primary Industries & Regional Development Western Australia, the Australian Fertiliser Services Association assisted the lime industry to develop the Agricultural Lime Industry Code of Practice.
 Funding support was granted by the Natural Heritage Trust as part of the National Landcare Program and the Code of Practice was adopted in 1999.

 The Code addresses such issues as product quality, consistency and supply, dispute resolution, safety, mining, environmental and local government issues.
-The lime industry worked closely with AFSA, DAFWA, Dept of Commerce, Dept of Industry & Resources, Dept of Environmental Protection, Local Government, Dept of Transport and the Environmental Protection Authority to produce the Code.
+The lime industry worked closely with AFSA, DPIRD, Department of Mines, Industry Regulation & Safety, Department of Water & Environmental Regulation, Local Government and the Dept of Transport to produce the Code.

 Formation of Lime WA Inc